-When you’re looking for the best foam mats for your kids, there are certain questions you’ll have in mind as you shop.
+When you’re looking for foam mats that are ideal for your kids, you’ll have certain questions as you shop.
 Will this mat protect my kids from bumps and bruises?
 My kids spill everything… are these mats easy to clean?
-I just know my baby will try to put this in her mouth; how do I know these mats are safe and non-toxic?
+I’m nervous that my baby will try to put this in her mouth; how do I know these mats are safe and non-toxic?

-1. The Bonk Test
+- The “Bonk” Test

-Of course, there are no products that can keep us 100% safe from every fall, but in order to protect from minor bumps and bruises, you want a mat that is at least 3/8" inch (10mm) thick.
-Mats which are thinner than this, such as yoga mats, are not really designed for shock absorption, but rather for traction and mild padding.
-If your baby tips over sideways from a seated position on a 1/8" thick yoga mat, there’s still going to be a bonk and some tears.
-EVA foam mats which are 3/8" or thicker provide enough shock absorption to protect your little ones from the frequent faceplants that come with the territory of learning to crawl.
+Of course, there are no products that can keep us 100% safe from every fall, but in order to protect from minor bumps and bruises, you need a mat that is at least 3/8″ inch (10mm) thick.
+Mats that are thinner, such as yoga mats, are not designed for shock absorption, but rather for traction and mild padding.
+If your baby tips over sideways from a seated position on a 1/8″ thick yoga mat, there’s still going to be a bonk and some tears.
+EVA foam mats which are 3/8″ or thicker provide enough shock absorption to protect your little ones from the frequent falls that come with the territory of learning to crawl or walk.

-2. The Mess Test
+- The Mess Test

-Oftentimes when people think of foam, they are thinking of squishy blocks of foam padding, and with that in mind they become concerned that foam mats will quickly absorb liquid spills and be difficult to keep clean.
+Oftentimes when people think of foam, they envision squishy blocks of padding, that quickly absorb liquid spills and are difficult to keep clean.
 Thankfully, because EVA foam is extremely high-density, cleaning up everyday household spills is a breeze.We’ve yet to come across a spill which couldn’t be quickly wiped up with a paper towel or dissolved with a mild solution of soap and water.
-Even if your mats should somehow become thoroughly soaked, most of the liquid will simply wick away and then you can air-dry the mats either outdoors in the sunlight or indoors with the help of a fan.
+Even if your mats should somehow become thoroughly soaked, most of the liquid will simply wick away.
+The mats can then air-dry either outdoors in the sunlight, or indoors with the help of a fan.

-3. The Safety Test
+- The Safety Test

-Foam mats come in all manner of sizes, colors, and thicknesses, but nothing is more important than making sure your family is not exposed to any dangerous or harmful materials.
-When shopping for mats, take the time to check the materials safety data to ensure that the mats are BPA-free, Lead-free, and completely non-toxic.You may even wish to ask about potential allergens like Latex in case anyone in your family has a sensitivity.
+Foam mats come in a variety of sizes, colors and thicknesses, but nothing is more important than making sure your family is not exposed to any dangerous or harmful materials.
+When shopping for mats, take the time to check the material’s safety data to ensure that the mats are BPA-free, Lead-free and completely non-toxic.You may even wish to ask about potential allergens like Latex in case anyone in your family has a sensitivity.
 All of We Sell Mats’ EVA foam has undergone independent third-party testing to prove that our mats are free of any dangerous materials and completely safe for household use.